joealewine/blockchain-rhos/howto/ibp-v2-troubleshooting.md

 - [How can I view my smart contract container logs?](#ibp-console-smart-contracts-troubleshoot-entry2)
 - [Why are the transactions I submit from VS Code failing?](#ibp-v2-troubleshooting-anchor-peer)

+## Why are my console actions failing in my Chrome browser Version 77.0.3865.90 (Official Build) (64-bit)?
+{: #ibp-v2-troubleshooting-chrome-v77}
+{: troubleshoot}

+The console has been working successfully, but requests have started to fail.
+For example, after I create an ordering service and open it I see the error: `Unable to get system channel.
+If you associated an identity without administrative privilege on the ordering service node, you will not be able to view or manage ordering service details.`
+{: tsSymptoms}

+This problem is caused by a bug introduced by the Chrome browser `Version 77.0.3865.90 (Official Build) (64-bit)` that causes actions from the browser to fail.
+{: tsCauses}

+To resolve this problem, open the console in a new browser tab in Chrome.
+Any identities that you saved in your console wallet will persist in the new browser tab.
+To avoid this problem you can downgrade your Chrome browser version.
+Ensure you have downloaded all of your wallet identities to your local machine before closing your browser.
+{: tsResolve}

 ## My deployment fails when I try apply the security and access policies to my namespace
 {: #ibp-v2-troubleshooting-deployment-policies}